detelinradev/carpooling/README.md

 ![2019-08-30 (52)](https://user-images.githubusercontent.com/39421427/64017458-451f6700-cb32-11e9-8e77-c1949625bb4c.png)

 In the `Admin` page we can see search form like in `Search trips`, but for users.
-All fields are optional too, if we don't chose any, it will shows all users
+All fields are optional too, if we don't choose any, it will show all users

 ![2019-08-30 (53)](https://user-images.githubusercontent.com/39421427/64017459-45b7fd80-cb32-11e9-93e0-14c10a1221d6.png)

-Now we find the user that we created in the begining
+Now we find the user that we created in the beginning

 ![2019-08-30 (54)](https://user-images.githubusercontent.com/39421427/64017460-45b7fd80-cb32-11e9-8edb-41ac3f769dd7.png)

 Here is the full user information.
-We have an options to edit or delete the user
+We have options to edit or delete the user

 ![2019-08-30 (55)](https://user-images.githubusercontent.com/39421427/64017461-45b7fd80-cb32-11e9-95d5-314c4b562ad7.png)